 At the time of writing, €1 = 7.5kr, US$1 = 6.6kr and £1 = 9.4kr.

 Opening hours and holidays

-P Standard shop hours are Monday to Friday 9.30/10am to 5.30/7pm, Saturday 9/9.30am to 2/5pm.
-Shops are closed on Sundays, with the exception of the first Sunday of each month and Sundays in the run-up to Christmas.
+Standard shop hours are Monday to Thursday from 9/10am to 5.30/6pm, Friday from 9/10am to 7/8pm, Saturday from 9am to 1/2pm (though in larger cities, several will stay open until 5pm on Saturday).
+Many larger shops and department stores are also open on Sundays for limited hours.
 All shops and banks are closed, and public transport and many museums run to Sunday schedules on public holidays: January 1; Maundy Thursday to Easter Monday; Prayer Day (4th Fri after Easter); Ascension (fortieth day after Easter); Whit Sunday and Monday; Constitution Day (June 5); December 24 (pm only); December 25 and 26.
 On International Workers’ Day, May 1, many offices and shops close at noon.

 Your ISIC card will get you thirty to fifty percent off most museum and gallery admission prices, although free entry is often available on Wednesdays and Sundays.
 If you’re staying long-term a DSB Wildcard (185kr), which offers fifty percent off train fares for a year, can be worthwhile.